 Since entering seminary, my life has changed drastically.
 I earned a Bachelor of Arts in Philosophy at Kenrick-Glennon Seminary in St. Louis, MO in 2015.
 Going into philosophy school as an engineer, I did not expect to learn anything.
 I was surprised when I learned more than I could have imagined, especially in the works of the greats: Plato, Aristotle, Augustine, and Thomas Aquinas.

-After completing my philosophy studies, the diocese moved me to University of Saint Mary of the Lake – Mundelein Seminary in Chicago, IL for Theology school.
+After completing my philosophy studies, I went to University of Saint Mary of the Lake – Mundelein Seminary in Chicago, IL for Theology school.
 I particularly have enjoyed the scripture classes.
 I was lucky to have Dr. Scott Hahn as my professor for the Synoptics (Matthew, Mark, and Luke) and Acts of the Apostles class.
 I also particularly enjoyed my class in the Pentateuch & Deuteronomic Histories (the first five books of the Old Testament and most of the history books) and my class in the Prophetic Literature.
 I was also blessed with a 9 week pilgrimage to the Holy Land, during which we took classes, visited every holy site imaginable, and took in the culture of the people living there now.
 It was an unforgettable experience.